“What better occupation, really, than to spend the evening at the fireside with a book,

 Photo by Phillip Van Nostrand

-The stunning, framed photography, on the bookshelf and above the console, are the work of Brooklyn-based artists WAXenVINE.
+The riveting, framed photography, on the bookshelf and above the console, are the work of Brooklyn-based artists WAXenVINE.
 The sconce is ca. 1940, Maison Baguès* and the console is made today by Maison Taillardat.
 The Taillardat piece was inspired by the superb craftsmanship of 18th-century French master ébénistes.
 Its refined and graceful lines are the quintessence of the Louis Seize style.

 “But indeed I would rather have nothing but tea.”